 Here are some of the benefits that sport provides children and why you should encourage your child to play:

 Sport can have a positive impact on the self-esteem of your child, which in turn will increase her confidence levels.
 While playing a sport, your child may need to score certain points, perfect a skill or even boost her endurance levels.
-As she accomplishes these targets, she will realise that if she tries, she can achieve anything and her self-esteem will get a huge boost.
+As she accomplishes these targets, she will realize that if she tries, she can achieve anything and her self-esteem will get a huge boost.

 Children love to play anywhere and with anything - this is a universal truth.
 While playing any sport that involves physical activity and exercise, the body releases endorphins, which trigger a positive feeling in the body.
 So, if your child plays a sport, especially as part of a team, she will tend to be happy.

 When you encourage your child to take part in sport, you are also helping to develop his social skills.
 How?
 By participating in sport, your child will develop social skills such as leadership and how to communicate and build a team.
 That will help him later in various spheres of life.
-He will learn to interact and work not only with other children his age but also with adults in the form of his coaches and sport officials.
+He will learn to interact and work not only with other children his age but also with adults in the form of his coaches and sports officials.
 His social circle will also broaden.

-Children who play a sport regularly usually perform better in studies.
+Children who play a sport regularly usually perform better in their studies.
 One reason for this is that they learn to apply the same principles of dedication and hard work that they use while playing a sport to studies.
 They learn how to work as part of a team, how to efficiently manage school assignments and maintain focus on their present task.
-Plus, sport scholarships are always an added incentive.
+Plus, sports scholarships are always an added incentive.

-If your child is shy and keeps to herself or struggles to talk to others, you should encourage her to play for playing a game could improve her communication skills.
+If your child is shy and keeps to herself or struggles to talk to others, you should encourage her to play for playing a game that could improve her communication skills.

 Playing a sport will require your child to be part of a team and this means she will have to communicate clearly with other team members as well as coaches, referees and children from opposing teams.

 Encouraging your child to participate in sport will foster in him a love of physical activity that will remain with him for life.
-Children who take part in sport are also aware of healthy food choices as they know they have to eat healthy to achieve their sport goals.
+Children who take part in sport are also aware of healthy food choices as they know they have to eat healthy to achieve their sports goals.